 “Our top priority at the moment is those who are normally resident in the UK but are here, temporarily visiting Nigeria.
 Our second top priority is those with underlying health conditions and other vulnerabilities.

-“We have not of course forgotten those who are resident in Nigeria and we will be returning shortly with further advice but for now, our top priority is those who are visiting temporarily and those with underlying health conditions.”
+“We have not of course forgotten those who are residents in Nigeria and we will be returning shortly with further advice but for now, our top priority is those who are visiting temporarily and those with underlying health conditions.”

-Futhermore, the UK Foreign Secretary, Dominic Raab, in a statement on Monday said the UK Government is in talks with governments and airlines to evacuate Britons from around the world.
+Furthermore, the UK Foreign Secretary, Dominic Raab, in a statement on Monday said the UK Government is in talks with governments and airlines to evacuate Britons from around the world.

-He said the UK Government has signed a memorandum of understanding with airlines such as Virgin, Ethiopian Airlines, Easyjet, Jet2 and Titan Airways to work with British Airways for this purpose.
+He said the UK Government has signed a memorandum of understanding with airlines such as Virgin, Ethiopian Airlines, Easyjet, Jet2, and Titan Airways to work with British Airways for this purpose.

 “Where commercial routes do not exist, the government will provide up to £75 million financial support to enable special charter flights – operated by the airlines above and others – to fly to priority countries to bring back UK residents.

 “Charter flights are already up and running to Ghana and Tunisia.
-We will add more countries this week with the aim of bringing people back from countries such as India and South Africa where large numbers of British travellers are stuck and commercial routes are completely suspended.
+We will add more countries this week with the aim of bringing people back from countries such as India and South Africa where large numbers of British travelers are stuck and commercial routes are completely suspended.